|

 solutions are likely to have addressed a limited number of higher order

 problems (symptoms) while leaving the underlying core problem unresolved.
-The
+The solutions may

-solutions may be elegant, but they are also incredibly robust.
+be elegant, but they are also incredibly robust.
 This robustness means that doing something,

 anything, which is aligned with the direction of the solution, is most likely

-In contrast the surest way to fail is to sit around measuring and data
+to bring about an improvement or movement towards that improvement.
+In contrast the surest way to fail is to

-gathering and waiting until you are sure your implementation will be
+sit around measuring and data gathering and waiting until you are sure your

-perfect.
-It won’t be perfect because
+won’t be perfect because it will never start.

-can stand a lot of rough handling.
-The
+Robust solutions can stand a lot of rough handling.
+The best thing to do then is to do

-of Constraints is a work-in-progress.
+Constraints is a work-in-progress.
+It

-It continues
+continues to

-to evolve into new areas as people discover its broader applicability and it
+evolve into new areas as people discover its broader applicability and it

 also continues to improve in delivery in established areas as people refine

 their approaches.
-Hopefully
+Hopefully you have

-you have been armed with some key concepts.
+been armed with some key concepts.
+We

-We want to improve systems.
+want to improve systems.
 We need to recognize that

 dependency, variation, and finite capacity exist in these systems.
 We need to understand that seemingly